-Five GCSEs at grade C and above, including English, and/or a Level 2 qualification or equivalent.
+You’ll need four or more GCSEs at Grade 4/C or above, including English, and/or a Level 2 qualification or equivalent.

 The course recognises the technical skills, knowledge and understanding needed to work within the Performing Arts/Entertainment industries.
 You need to complete 18 units to pass this course successfully.
 Examples of units you may study on the course include Production Workshop, Sound for Stage, Stage Management, Stage Lighting Design, Automated Lighting, TIE and Video Imagery.

 Students have opportunities to see professional performances in the West End as well as locally.
-You also have an opportunity to engage with community and local authority organisations.
+You also have the opportunity to engage with community and local authority organisations.

 After completing this course, you can either go straight into employment or to university.
-Recent students have gone on to Royal Central School of Speech and Drama, Guildford School of Acting, Birmingham School of Acting, Apprenticeship at Outback Rigging, among others.
-Future careers include stage manager, events manager community arts worker and so on.
+Recent students have gone on to Royal Central School of Speech and Drama, Guildford School of Acting, Birmingham School of Acting, Apprenticeship at Outback Rigging, and many others.
+Future careers include stage manager, events manager or community arts worker.